DrTimothyAldenDavis/GraphBLAS/GraphBLAS/README.md

     singleton expansion
     3D and higher dimensional matrices:
-        this might be done by converting the higher dimensioal indices down to a large 2D space, ad relying on hypersparsity. saturating element-wise binary and unary operators for integers
+        this might be done by converting the higher dimensioal indices down to a large 2D space, and relying on hypersparsity. saturating element-wise binary and unary operators for integers

 The last two features don't exist for MATLAB sparse matrices.

+These features are supported, but are not as fast as they could be:

+    concatenation: [A B], [A;B], and the built-in functions: bandwidth, istriu, istril, eps, ceil, floor, round, fix isfinite, isinf, isnan, spfun, and A.^B.

 For Windows: Microsoft Visual Studio does not support OpenMP tasking,
     which means that the internal sort is not parallel, but sequential.